 - Weekly download numbers - Higher is normally better.
 Check the public registry if in doubt regarding a package

-Known malicious packages can of course be blacklisted to ensure they are not used by your organization.
-And the reverse, to whitelist only known, good and approved package versions is also an applicable approach.
+Known malicious packages can of course be blocked with the Block policy to ensure they are not used by your organization.
+And the reverse, to allow only known, good and approved package versions is also an applicable approach.

 And what about our example - reavt

 Does it have thousands of downloads does it have each week?
 Not exactly.
 It usually has between 1 and 200 downloads each week.

 And what does it do?
 If you run

 npm install reavt you are greeted with a friendly error message notifying you that you most likely wanted to install react instead.